 Transplanting to a Larger Pot

 If the poinsettia's roots are growing through the base of its container after it finishes flowering, then it needs a slightly larger pot.
 A poinsettia usually begins to outgrow its pot in spring and needs more space to grow healthily during spring and summer.
-After pruning the faded bracts from a poinsettia, transplant it into a pot one size larger, ensuring that pot has bottom drainage holes.
+After pruning the faded bracts from a poinsettia in spring, transplant it into a pot one size larger, ensuring that pot has bottom drainage holes.